microlinkhq/youtube-dl-exec/README.md

 They setup the download configuration for getting the `yt-dlp` binary file.

+### DEBUG

+Set `DEBUG="youtube-dl-exec*"` to enable debug mode.
+This will enable log additional information during the post-install script.

 ### YOUTUBE_DL_DIR

 It determines the folder where to put the binary file.